logto-io/node-oidc-provider/README.md

 oidc-provider instances are event emitters, using event handlers you can hook into the various actions and i.e. emit metrics that react to specific triggers.
 See the list of available emitted [event names](/docs/events.md) and their description.

+## Logto fork changes

+### Loose redirect URI requirements

+To better support Logto applications, this fork relaxes redirect URI validation by commenting out parts of the checks in `lib/helpers/client_schema.js`.
+The provider is less strict about `redirect_uri` formats (e.g., allowing custom schemes or non-standard hosts/ports) while keeping other validations intact.
+Use with caution and register only the exact redirect URIs you expect.

+### Cross-client interactions

+The interaction cookie value is changed from a plain string to a mapping object `{ [clientId]: interactionUid }`.
+This lets multiple clients start login concurrently and later resolve their own interaction details to complete auth and redirect to each client’s callback URI.

+Provide client ID context via either:

+- URL search param: `app_id=foo`
+- HTTP header: `Logto-App-Id`

 ## Supported Versions